 Performance testing tools include any type of tool that can apply a specific workload to an application to see how it responds or to find the limits of the software’s capabilities (e.g. on-premise load testing).
 Options to consider include:

-Security testing tools are used to find vulnerabilities and ensure private data is safe from intruders.
+Security testing and vulnerability scanning tools are used to find weaknesses and ensure private data is safe from intruders.
 Options to consider include:

 Visual regression testing tools are typically add-ons for functional testing tools in order to test the visual layer of the application directly on the UI.
 Rainforest QA offers complete end-to-end testing with every test step by testing the functionality and the visual layer simultaneously.
 You won’t need an additional tool for visual validations.
 Other options to consider include: